davidefinesi/salestaxes/README.md

 \* Not all properties work together.
 Play with the demo app.

-## Autostart
-Allows you to animate without code.
-Don't need to use this if you plan to start the animation in code.

-## Autohide
-Saves you the hassle of adding a line "layer.alpha = 0" in viewDidLoad().

-## Known issue
-Animations won't autostart when view is reached via performSegueWithIdentifier.

 ## Tutorials
 - Tutorials available on [Design+Code](https://designcode.io/swiftapp).
 - [Integrate Spring to existing Objective-C projects](https://medium.com/ios-apprentice/using-swift-in-objective-c-projects-f7e7a09f8be)

 ## ChangeLog
 - At [ChangeLog](https://github.com/MengTo/Spring/wiki/CHANGELOG) wiki page

-## License

-Spring is released under the MIT license.
-See LICENSE for details.